-The City adopted a Complete Streets policy in 2010 (with a major update in 2016) that promotes alternative methods of transportation that lessen the need for motorized trips within the city, thereby reducing

-Sedro Woolley Comprehensive Plan | 3-15 Update effective: May 18, 2018Draft: March 2022 congestion and pollution, and promoting healthy alternatives to vehicular use.
-The Complete Streets concept includes consideration of pedestrian and bicycle facilities for all new street projects.- The City's roadways act as the primary facilities to accommodate pedestrians and bicyclists.
+The City adopted a Complete Streets policy in 2010 (with a major update in 2016) that promotes alternative methods of transportation that lessen the need for motorized trips within the city, thereby reducing congestion and pollution, and promoting healthy alternatives to vehicular use.
+The Complete Streets concept includes consideration of pedestrian and bicycle facilities for all new street projects.
+The City's roadways act as the primary facilities to accommodate pedestrians and bicyclists.
 Many of these roadways have sidewalks to accommodate pedestrians and the City has designated some roadways as formal bicycle routes.
 Along with a system of regional trails, these facilities are used to promote non-motorized travel within the City.